DBeaulne/petspace-server/README.md

   - pet-controller: endpoints for pet and pet-bridge table functions
   - map-controller: endpoints for google maps functions
   - login-controller: endpoints for user login functions

+### OpenAI

+- import openai package
+- add findSitters endpoint to search for sitters based on availabilty, then pet_types to sit, sorted by distance